optimalbrew/consumerFinance/README.md

 ## Files
 * DataDl.sh Bash script to download data.
 The first line should be removed either manually, or awk "NR!=1" file > outfile etc..
 The rejectstats files are not really informative.
 * Straightforward ETL and regression done using pySpark/SparkSQL (on a single source csv file, not aggregated data). sprkLCprePay.py for default and repayment stats for the plot, and repayRegs.py for the regressions. barplot.py for the bar plots and pdDefRate.csv (plot data).
+* Example data prep for NN in prepDataforNN.py The Feed Forward Neural Net using pyTorch in modelLendNN.py